801labs/meeting_minutes/board_meeting/2021/board-meeting-11-05-2021.md

 	- The vote was unanimous in favor of tabling the discussion
 - Plans on when the COVID-19 Policy and Requirements should expire
     - Mike Weaver proposed we table this discussion until a Policy has been created
 	- The vote was unanimous in favor of tabling the discussion
+- Request to start a new event
+    - The board reviewed and discussed a request from Wother to start hosting the 2600 meetups at the hackerspace on the 1st Friday of every month.
+    - Mike Weaver proposed that we accept this event as a regular event on our calendar.
+    - The vote was unanimous in favor of the proposal

 # Next Meeting
 Unknown